MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ## Version 130.0.xxxx.52: September xx, 2024

-Fixed various bugs and performance issues, feature updates, site compatibilty impacting changes, and policy updates.
+Fixed various bugs and performance issues, feature updates, site compatibility impacting changes, and policy updates.

 > [!NOTE]
 > Portions of this release note are modifications based on work created and shared by Chromium.org and used according to terms described in the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).